ncarandini/KiCad-RP-Pico/Install instructions.md

 ![symbol library manager](Images/Image18.png)

-Due to different origin setup and unit of measure, I found that the imported model doesn't fit with the footprint:
+Due to undefined unit of measure (mm vs inch) in VRML format, you can found that the imported model doesn't fit with the footprint.
+As an example:

 ![symbol library manager](Images/Image19.png)

-but we can easily fix it changing the scale and the offset:
+but you can easily fix it changing the scale and the offset:

 ![symbol library manager](Images/Image20.png)